 The more body mass you have in a strong current, the less control you have—if you begin to cross and the depth of the water is above your thighs, turn around and look for a better location to cross.
 If the current seems too swift, turn back.
 If a river is flooded, wait for it to subside.
 If in doubt as to whether a river is safe to cross, don’t cross—find an alternate route.

-- Keep your boots on — Ford with your boots on.
-Boots provide the traction you need, as well as protection from possible hazards in the water.
+- Keep your shoes on —Ford with your books or hiking shoes (or water shoes, which can provide better traction and allow you to keep your hiking shoes dry).
+Shoes provide protection from possible hazards in the stream or river.
 Crossing barefoot is never recommended because of rocks, submerged logs, fishing tackle, broken glass or rusted metal.
 Open-toed sandals are not recommended because they do not protect your toes, can fold in a strong current, and increase drag.
-Remove the boot insoles and your socks, and use gaiters.
-After fording, dump the water out of your boots, put the insoles back in, put your socks back on, and wring out your gaiters.
+Remove the insoles from your shoes and take off your socks.
+After fording, dump the water out of your shoes and put the insoles back in and your socks back on.

 - Use a walking stick — Always use a hiking staff when fording to provide three points of contact with the bottom.
 If kept on the upstream side, it is forced down into position by the current.
 If you don’t have a staff, search for a stout stick.
 A trekking pole can suffice for fording, but the narrow tip can get caught between rocks or logs on the river bottom and throw you off balance, so use care.
 Using one pole and securing the other to your pack will reduce overall drag and complication.